Top Winter Emails To Send Out This Year

 Source: Elf Cosmetics

 Elf Cosmetics is a brand that specializes in skincare and makeup products.
-The example here comes from a campaign that they launched in winter.
-Its main features are a cozy color palette with light shades of brown.
+This winter campaign example features a cozy color palette with light shades of brown.

-Aside from that, the email includes a simple GIF, which serves two purposes.
+Aside from that, the email includes a simple GIF that serves two purposes.
 First, it grabs the viewer’s attention.
 Second, it emphasizes both the product that the company is trying to sell and the model.
-The model is wearing a comfortable and soft sweater, which adds to the cozy vibe of the message.
+The model is wearing a comfortable and soft sweater which adds to the cozy vibe of the message.

 Old Navy: Big numbers, lively colors